wssci/spring-2020-meeting/cfp.md

 slide_id: 2
 ---

-Papers are solicited for the 2020 spring meeting of the Western States Section of The Combustion Institute.
+Submissions are solicited for the 2020 Spring Meeting of the Western States Section of The Combustion Institute.
+Instead of full papers, we are requesting the submission of extended abstracts.
+Extended abstracts should be a minimum of two pages (approximately 1000 words) and should include at least one significant figure.

-Papers should be submitted to one of the following colloquium topics:
+Extended abstracts should be submitted to one of the following colloquium topics:

-- Chemical Kinetics
 - Laminar Flames
 - Turbulent Flames
-- Soot
-- Coal, Biomass Combustion, and Gasification
+- Fire and Fire Safety
 - Diagnostics
+- Chemical Kinetics
+- Biomass Combustion and Gasification
+- Soot and Nanomaterials
 - Stationary Combustion Systems
-- Fire
-- Heterogeneous Combustion, Sprays & Droplets
+- Sprays, Droplets and Supercritical Combustion
 - Environmental Aspects of Combustion
 - Detonations, Explosions, and Supersonic Combustion
-- Internal Combustion and Gas Turbine Engines
+- Internal Combustion, Gas Turbines, and Rockets Engines
-- Microcombustion and New Combustion Devices
+- Microcombustion and New Combustion Concepts

-Paper abstracts should be 100-200 words and include 2-4 keywords and are due TBD.
-Instructions for formatting the full paper (5 page minimum) submissions are available at the [meeting website](./submission.html).
+Instructions for formatting the extended abstract submissions are available at the [Submission site](./submission.html).